edouardpoitras/bevy_slippy_tiles/README.md

 A helper bevy plugin to handle downloading and displaying OpenStreetMap-compliant [slippy tiles](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).

-[`DownloadSlippyTilesEvent`] can be fired to request one or more slippy tile downloads.
+[`DownloadSlippyTilesMessage`] can be fired to request one or more slippy tile downloads.

-[`SlippyTileDownloadedEvent`] is fired when a requested slippy tile has been retrieved successfully.
-The file path is stored in the event and can be used with the asset loader.
+[`SlippyTileDownloadedMessage`] is fired when a requested slippy tile has been retrieved successfully.
+The file path is stored in the message and can be used with the asset loader.

 ## Features